tektoncd/community/teps/0065-retry-failed-tasks-on-demand.md

 ## Summary

-Presently, a pipeline has a mechanism for `retry`, which a pipeline author can configure at the time of creation of a `Pipeline` or a `PipelineRun`.
+Presently, a pipeline task has a mechanism for `retry`, which a pipeline author can configure at the time of creation of a `Pipeline` or a `PipelineRun`.
 In this TEP, we are exploring the benefits of adding a new mechanism `retry` which will allow a user to - "on-demand" retry a failed `pipelineRun`.

-A failed `pipelineRun` may have some or all tasks failed, then a retry would make only the failed tasks run again, the successfully completed tasks are skipped.
+Generally, when a task fails, its dependent tasks are also marked as failed/skipped.
+With this assumption, a failed `pipelineRun` may have some or all tasks failed(or skipped), then a retry would make only the failed (and skipped) tasks run again.
+The successfully completed tasks are skipped.

 ## Motivation